 Lentils, peas, and chickpeas are cool season crops that can be seeded early.
 All are tolerant of light frosts (-4 to –6°C).
 Best yields and quality usually result from early seeding as soon as the top inch (2.5 cm) of the soil reaches 5°C, providing the soil is not excessively wet.

-Dry bean is a warm season crop and has no frost tolerance.
-Best yields of dry bean usually arise from seeding later than other pulse crops, when frost risk is low and the soil temperature at seeding depth has reached a minimum of 12°C.
+Dry beans are considered warm season crops and have no frost tolerance.
+The best yields of dry beans usually arise from seeding later than other pulse crops, when the frost risk is low and the soil temperature at seed depth has reached a minimum of 12°C.

 Soybeans are a long-season crop and require a warm growing season with an extended fall to reach maturity.
-To obtain best yields and high quality, seeding should take place in early spring, before June.
+To obtain best yields and quality, seeding should take place before June.
 Soybeans can tolerate moisture better than most other crops.